osjacky430/tmr_listener/README.md

 ## About the Project

-TM robot provides listen node in TMFlow where user can control the robot arm via sending TM external script when entering.
-This package provides user not only the connection between TM robot, but also message generation/parsing.
-The only thing left to be done is to implement the handler, which is your responsibility.
+TM robot provides listen node in TMFlow where user can control the robot arm via sending TM external script when the control flow enters it.
+This node provides better scalability due to the fact that one can't copy TMFlow project from one robot arm to the other without doing furthur adjustment.

+However, the implementation of the official ros package fail to met the expectation / scalability because the choice of the interface, end user can never know whether the control flow enters listen node or not without polling the service.
+[Not to mention that it suggest user to create a project with only a listen node](https://github.com/TechmanRobotInc/tmr_ros1/#-tmflow-listen-node-setup), which makes the package more or less useless since it can't integrate with existing project that uses TMFlow heavily.

 ### Built with